 228 Moreover, brethren, I declare unto you the gospel which I preached unto you, which also ye have received, and wherein ye stand; By which also ye are saved, if ye keep in memory what I preached unto you, unless ye have believed in vain.
-For I delivered unto you first of all that which I also received, how that Christ died for our sins according to the scriptures; And that he was buried, and that he rose again the third day according to the scriptures: - 1 Corinthians 15:1-4 have called "the good news" at that time had nothing to do with Christ's death for our sins, or even His subsequent burial and resurrection, at all, because at that time he didn't even realize Jesus was going to die, as I trust you still remember.
-So yes, Peter did eventually realize the connection between Christ's death and Isaiah $53,^{229}$ but not until after Jesus died and rose again, and there's also no indication that he ever actually understood the full effect that Christ's death for our (meaning all humanity's) sins had the way Paul did either, with it seeming likely that he only knew the Circumcision connection to His death according to prophecy rather than the Uncircumcision connection according to the revelation of the mystery that was kept quiet, or secret (which is what the Greek word $\mu\nu\sigma\tau\eta\rho\nu\nu$ /"moos-tay'-ree-on," which is transliterated as "mystery" in the KJB, literally means), from the time the world began until it was revealed
+For I delivered unto you first of all that which I also received, how that Christ died for our sins according to the scriptures; And that he was buried, and that he rose again the third day according to the scriptures: - 1 Corinthians 15:1-4 death and Isaiah 53, 229 but not until after Jesus died and rose again, and there's also no indication that he ever actually understood the full effect that Christ's death for our (meaning all humanity's) sins had the way Paul did either, with it seeming likely that he only knew the Circumcision connection to His death according to prophecy rather than the Uncircumcision connection according to the revelation of the mystery that was kept quiet, or secret (which is what the Greek word $\mu\nu\sigma\tau\acute{\eta}\rho\iota\nu\nu$ /"moos-tay'-ree-on," which is transliterated as "mystery" in the KJB, literally means), from the time the world began until it was revealed to and through Paul.
+230 Because yes, Jesus did have to die in order for Israel's New Covenant to come into effect, and also in order to be a propitiation for